JaredGill/Data_Science_AirBnB/README.md

     - This continues until more trees do not significantly reduce the size of residuals or it reaches the maximum trees specified
 ###
 ### Regularization
-- This parameter is present in SGDRegressor and Logstic Regression.
+- This parameter is present in SGDRegressor and Logistic Regression.
 - It reduces the overfitting/generalsation error (difference between training and validation sets) by discouraging a learning a more complex/flexible model.
 - More can be found at:
     - https://www.pluralsight.com/guides/linear-lasso-ridge-regression-scikit-learn